In-Context Learning Is Provably Bayesian Inference: A Generalization Theory for Meta-Learning: Risk Analysis of In-Context Learning

 \section{Risk Analysis of In-Context Learning}

-In this section, we first present a risk identity (Theorem~\ref{thm:main}), then control each term separately: Section~\ref{sec:bayes-gap} bounds the Bayes Gap (pretraining approximation and generalization), while Section~\ref{sec:posterior-variance} analyzes the Posterior Variance (inference-time uncertainty in mixtures).
+In this section, we first present a risk identity (Proposition~\ref{thm:main}), then control each term separately: Section~\ref{sec:bayes-gap} bounds the Bayes Gap (pretraining approximation and generalization), while Section~\ref{sec:posterior-variance} analyzes the Posterior Variance (inference-time uncertainty in mixtures).

-The following identity, using the Bayes predictor, decomposes the ICL risk into a model-dependent term and a model-independent term. \begin{theorem}[Risk decomposition for in-context learning] Consider the prompt-generating process from Definition~\ref{def:PGP} and assume that Assumption~\ref{ass:bounded_f} holds.
+The following identity decomposes the ICL risk into a model-dependent term and a model-independent term. \begin{prop}[Risk identity for in-context learning] Consider the prompt-generating process from Definition~\ref{def:PGP} and assume that Assumption~\ref{ass:bounded_f} holds.
 For a measurable, bounded map $M$, the ICL risk decomposes as